garrandall/popular-music-data/tracks/shoop-shoop--never-stop-givin--you-love--michael-cooper.md

 Yeah, yeah, oh, oh

 Love taught me
-It's you that i need
+It's you that I need
-Now i know i can
+Now I know I can
 Never stop giving you love

 You know you're on my mind
 Sugar, all the time
-And now i know i can
+And now I know I can
 Never stop giving good love

 Oh, baby

-Now i want you, girl
+Now I want you, girl
 I believe in your heart
 I can't believe it that i'm
 Living my life without you